gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 PVALID chunk containing the chose Protection Engine, otherwise it will reply with an ABORT chunk.
-When the Client will receive the PVALID chunk, it will compare with the previous chosen Protection Engine and in case of mismatch with the one received previously as CRYPT parameter in the INIT-ACK chunk, it will reply with ABORT, otherwise it will discard it.
+When the Client will receive the PVALID chunk, it will compare with the previous chosen Protection Engine and in case of mismatch with the one received previously as PROTECTED parameter in the INIT-ACK chunk, it will reply with ABORT, otherwise it will discard it.